nchavez1/classes/class-04/README.md

 Observable quakes on leaflet: https://beta.observablehq.com/@pbogden/earthquakes-on-leaflet/

+The insights from this assignment emerge when we explain what we observe.

 ## Observable visualization

 There are quite a few reasons to use Observable for visualization.
 One reason is that Observable "minimizes the specialized knowledge you need to be productive" ([Ref](https://medium.com/@mbostock/a-better-way-to-code-2b1d2876a3a0)).
-It is also a "web-first" environment that runs in any browser, which means your code for data exploration "can gracefully transition into code for explanation."
-Another reason is because it's interactive.
+And as a "web-first" environment that runs in any browser, your notebook for data exploration "can gracefully transition into code for explanation."
+Equally important, it's interactive.

 > Interactive programming improves our ability to scrutinize behavior by poking:
 > changing, deleting, reordering code, and seeing what happens.